malclocke/wholemeal.co.nz/_posts/2011-04-09-an-everyday-commute-through-quake-town.md

 shot is pumping raw you-know-what into the river, and is one of many sites along the river and on the beaches where this is happening.

-The foot bridge in the background is also closed, as it contains a 66,000 vault electricity cable, status unknown.
+The foot bridge in the background is also closed, as it contains a 66,000 volt electricity cable, status unknown.

 ------